singularityhub/sregistry-cli/docs/clients/nvidia.md

 toc: false
 ---

-# SRegistry Client: Nvidia Container Registry
+# Singularity Global Client: Nvidia Container Registry

 These sections will detail use of the Nvidia Container Cloud client for `sregistry`, which is a connection to the Docker registry served y Nvidia.
 Implementation wise, this means that we start with the basic [docker](/sregistry-cli/client-docker) client, and tweak it.